EHB-TI/web-app-hexclan/README.md

 * We want to get rid of the hassles of the cash registry at the entrance; we want to eliminate cash money and any potential fraud.
 * *Let's digitize this burdensome cash registry process and focus on the fun during these events!*
 * Value proposition: efficient cash register digitizing all payments.
+* We want to avoid commercial initiatives such as Payconiq and iDeal.
+Those initiatives imply high barriers of entry: registry of the association (which often don't even exist), registry administration, a cost per transaction, etc...
+* Each organiser of an event shares the same application and shares a single database.
+However, the event's data is isolated.

 # Acceptance criteria
 *how do we know that the goals have been reached?*